spotlesstofu/sandboxed-containers-operator/config/peerpods/podvm/podvm-handling.md

 the pod fails, K8s will retry the job once before marking it as failed (`backoffLimit: 1`).

-The job uses `peer-pods-secret` for cloud-provider credentials, and three configMaps - `peer-pods-cm`, `azure-podvm-image-cm`, `aws-podvm-image-cm`.
+The job uses `peer-pods-secret` for cloud-provider credentials, and four configMaps - `peer-pods-cm`, `azure-podvm-image-cm`, `aws-podvm-image-cm`, `gcp-podvm-image-cm`.

 The job's pod specification has an init container (**copy**) which uses the `osc-podvm-payload-rhel9:latest` image.
 It runs a shell command to copy a file (`/podvm-binaries.tar.gz`) from its own filesystem to a shared volume (`/payload`).
 This shared volume is of `emptyDir` type.

 The main container (**create**), uses the `osc-podvm-builder-rhel9:latest` image.
-This image contains scripts and sources for handling pod VM image creation and deletion in Azure and AWS.
+This image contains scripts and sources for handling pod VM image creation and deletion in Azure, AWS and GCP.
 The container runs as root (`runAsUser: 0`).
 It also mounts the shared volume (`/payload`) to access the file copied by the init container.

 The job is created by the OSC operator as part of the pod VM image creation process.
 Note that OSC operator doesn't delete a failed or completed job pod